 New Regional Housing Plan Adopted

 Work has been completed on a year 2035 Regional Housing Plan.
 The plan was adopted by SEWRPC in March 2013, and updates the regional housing plan adopted in 1975.
-Housing affordable to low- and moderate-income households is the focus of the plan, which also addresses the housing needs of persons with disabilities, subsidized housing, workforce housing, fair housing, and best housing practices.
+The focus of the housing plan is providing an adequate supply of housing affordable to the current and anticipated future population of the Region through the plan design year 2035, with a focus on providing housing affordable to the existing and projected future workforce of the Region.
+The plan also addresses the housing needs of persons with disabilities, subsidized housing for very low-income residents, fair housing, and best housing practices.
 The adopted report is now available here.
 More information about the plan can be found here.

 Racine County Public Transit Plan Published